indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Database Integration**: Ensured that the cart information is properly stored in the database, linking the products with the user's account.

 ---

+## Milestone 18: Creating Backend Endpoint for Cart Page

+In this milestone, we focused on building the backend logic to fetch and display all the products inside the user's cart on the cart page.

+### Key Achievements:
+- **Backend Endpoint for Cart Page**: Created a new backend API endpoint that receives requests from the cart page.
+- **Fetch Cart Products**: Developed the endpoint to retrieve all the products in the user's cart based on their email.
+- **Database Integration**: Integrated the backend with the database to fetch cart details linked to the specific user.

+---